oldcai/blog/source/_posts/ai/pytorch-train-MNIST-with-gpu-on-mac.md

 ## MPS acceleration is available on MacOS 12.3+

 If you have the anaconda or miniconda installed.
-You can install it by using command `conda install pytorch torchvision torchaudio -c pytorch-nightly`
+You can install it by using command `conda install pytorch torchvision -c pytorch-nightly`

 Here is the GPU utilisation after using this version of pytorch to train the MNIST handwriting dataset.